ga-curriculum/men-stack-embedding-related-data-skyrockit/build-delete-functionality/README.md

 );
 ```

-Fantastic, now we can override the default behavior of our `<form>` method.
+Fantastic, now we can override the default behavior of our `<form>` method!

+## Defining the route and coding the controller

 Next, in `controllers/applications.js`, define the route: